What's Accounts Receivable Turnover — And How Automation Can Help

 Manual Processes

-Your team's stuck doing everything by hand — typing in data, sending out paper invoices, matching payments.
-Each manual step adds another chance for errors.
-And those errors?
-They slow down your whole payment cycle.
+Your team's stuck doing everything by hand, from typing in data and sending out paper invoices to matching payments to outstanding invoices.
+Each manual step adds another chance for errors, which inevitably slows down your whole payment cycle.

 Communication Problems